Bill Text: MI SB0567 | 2023-2024 | 102nd Legislature | Chaptered

 (E) By the beginning of the 2027-2028 school year, meet the professional learning requirements under subsection (7).

-(v) An early A district-identified literacy coach must not be assigned a regular classroom teaching assignment, but must be is expected to work frequently with pupils in whole and small group intervention instruction or tutoring in the context of by modeling and coaching in or outside of teachers' classrooms.
+(v) A district-identified literacy coach must not be assigned a regular classroom teaching assignment, but is expected to work frequently with pupils in whole and small group intervention instruction by modeling and coaching in or outside of teachers’ classrooms.

-(2) Beginning not later than September 1, 2024, the department shall develop dyslexia expertise to provide technical assistance to school districts, intermediate school districts, and public school academies regarding dyslexia and underlying factors that place pupils at risk for difficulties in learning to decode accurately and efficiently.
-In consultation with the advisory committee described in section 1280h, the department shall offer expertise under this subsection by providing guidance on at least all of the following:
+(2) Beginning not later than September 1, 2025, the department shall develop dyslexia expertise to provide technical assistance to school districts, intermediate school districts, and public school academies regarding dyslexia and underlying factors that place pupils at risk for difficulties in learning to decode accurately and efficiently.
+The department shall offer expertise under this subsection by providing guidance on at least both of the following:

-(3) To support the implementation of the requirements under this section, the department, in consultation with the advisory committee described in section 1280h and based on current research, shall regularly review and update the Michigan Dyslexia Handbook or a similar publicly available dyslexia resource guide that includes information regarding the education of pupils with dyslexia or characteristics of dyslexia, to be used by school districts, intermediate school districts, and public school academies.
+(3) To support the implementation of the requirements under this section, the department, based on current research, shall regularly review and update the Michigan Dyslexia Handbook or a similar publicly available dyslexia resource guide that includes information regarding the education of pupils with dyslexia or characteristics of dyslexia, to be used by school districts, intermediate school districts, and public school academies.
 Reviews and updates under this subsection must be conducted at an interval not to exceed 5 years.

-(7) By not later than the beginning of the 2027-2028 school year, each school district, intermediate school district, and public school academy shall provide assurance to the department that all literacy consultants, literacy coaches, and other personnel providing reading intervention or reading instruction to pre-K to grade 12 pupils in the school district, intermediate school district, or public school academy received professional learning regarding all of the following, as applicable:
+(7) By not later than the beginning of the 2027-2028 school year, each school district, intermediate school district, and public school academy shall provide assurance to the department that all literacy consultants, literacy coaches, and other personnel providing reading intervention or reading instruction to grades K to 12 pupils in the school district, intermediate school district, or public school academy received professional learning, as determined by the department, regarding all of the following:

 (a) The characteristics of dyslexia and underlying factors that place pupils at risk for difficulties in learning to decode accurately and efficiently.